 Parents should choose providers that they have interviewed, been through their home, understand their approach to childcare, know all there is to know about the service agreement (contract, schedule, food menu, activities, etc) and most importantly connect with you on a personal level.
 Your family will be seeing this provider most days, if you have very different views, the relationship will be strained and difficult for both sides.
 Do your homework and be open to both the private and agency path and hopefully you will find someone that you "just know" is the right fit.
 Trust your instincts!

 I know Leduc has many dayhome providers so I appreciate you taking the time to get to know and consider me for the job!

 I have two children of my own (11 year old girl and 6 year old boy).
-I am married to my junior-high sweetheart, Jeff Drummond.
+I am married to my junior-high sweetheart, Jeff.
 We both grew up and went to school in Leduc.
-Jeff and the kids are excited and supportive of my desire to open a dayhome.
+Jeff and the kids are excited and very supportive of my desire to run a dayhome.

 Motherhood is complicated and full of lessons.
 My experience with my own children has been so valuable in my life and I am confident that 11 years of motherhood, has prepared me for this very important work.